buildweek-empowered-conversations/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Cookies contain different information given to the browser by the server to identify the user and provide web customization

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+        It hashes pass words, so it makes the passwords way harder for attackers to figure out, as seen in our lesson, when the teachers showed that it could take a thousand years to crack a password.

 - [ ] What does bcrypt do to slow down attackers?
+      The main benefit of bcrypt is that it will encrypt the password multiple times with a salt but in the case of hardware speed improvements thru the years, more hashing cycles can be added to out hashing mechanism to match the hardware speed increase.
 - [ ] What are the three parts of the JSON Web Token?
+      Header, Payload, and Signature.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.